Here we explain the application process for full-scope UK AIFMs.

 Ensure your application is complete

-Please submit complete applications to avoid delays to the application process (in line with Regulation 5(8) of the AIFM Regulations 2013).
+Please submit complete applications to avoid delays to the application process (in line with Regulation 5(8) of the AIFM Regulations 2013) as amended by the Alternative Investment Fund Managers (Amendment) (EU Exit) Regulations 2019 (UK AIFMD).

 The statutory timeframe for determination (when you become authorised) will only start once your application is complete.